d99kris/cpuusage/README.md

 Supported Platforms
 ===================
 Cpuusage is primarily developed and tested on Linux, but basic functionality should work in macOS as well.
+Current version has been tested on:
+- macOS Big Sur 11.0
+- Ubuntu 20.04 LTS

+Limitation: On macOS this tool relies on code injection using DYLD_INSERT_LIBRARIES, which generally does not work with third-party applications in a standard system.
+Using it on (your own) applications built from source should work fine though.

 Installation
 ============